fluxcd/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Failures is the reconciliation failure count against the latest observed
+<p>Failures is the reconciliation failure count against the latest desired
 state.
 It is reset after a successful reconciliation.</p>
 </td>
 </tr>